 Much of this work is already done at DU.
 The CWLC is working on this initiative to show the creative ways in which people across campus are integrating languages into their disciplines.
 Please contact us and let us know how you are using other languages and cultures to access and advance knowledge!

-The Center for World Languages & Cultures offices are now located in Anderson Academic Commons, Room 336.
-Tutoring is offered fall, winter and spring quarters on the main floor of the Anderson Academic Commons.
+The Center for World Languages & Cultures offices are located in Anderson Academic Commons, Room 336.
+Tutoring is offered fall, winter and spring quarters in the Language Center on the main floor of the Anderson Academic Commons.